Arnold & Bimbo Bread

 By |

-Arnold & Bimbo Bread Route For Sale – Charlotte, North Carolina
+Arnold & Bimbo Bread Route For Sale – Franklin, Tennessee

-Arnold & Bimbo Bread Route distributorship for sale in the Charlotte, North Carolina area for $155,000!
-Company financing with $55,500 down!
-Currently grossing an estimated $389,584 per year in sales and nets $66,508!
+Arnold & Bimbo Bread Route distributorship for sale in the Franklin, Tennessee area for $183,000!
+Company financing available with $58,000 down!
+Currently grossing an estimated $554,476 per year in sales and nets $97,922!
 Distributorship and “protected territory” are purchased through independent distributor and contracted through Bimbo Bakery.
-Arnold’s Bread currently distributes its well-known brands of Thomas English Muffins, Bimbo Bread, Takkis, Entenmann’s Cake, Boboli, and much more!
-Route currently has 2 accounts delivering to grocery stores!
+Arnold’s Bread currently distributes its well-known brands of Arnold, Thomas, Rustik, Boboli and Entenmanns.
+Route currently has 6 accounts delivering to grocery stores and variety stores.
+For a video presentation of this listing GO HERE.

 Frequently Asked Questions: